Skip to Content

 • Public Area Attendant / Utility Cleaner.
 This is another entry-level position, in which personnel are tasked with cleaning public areas.
 Some duties may include vacuuming, cleaning upholstery, reporting equipment malfunctions, and ensuring overall cleanliness.

 • Laundry / Linen Keeper.
-This job includes assisting in the laundry facility through collecting dirty laundry, washing or dry cleaning garments for passengers or other cruise ship staff, and transferring the laundry to designated areas.
+This job includes assisting in the laundry facility and collecting dirty laundry, washing or dry cleaning garments for passengers or other cruise ship staff, and transferring the laundry to designated areas.

 • Supervisor.
 With every position in housekeeping, there is always a supervisory role.
 Whether that be a Head Butler, Floor supervisor, or Chief housekeeper, each supervisory role is responsible for managing and directing staff in their department.

-The roles listed above are just a few of the many positions in housekeeping that are available on the cruise ships.
+The roles listed above are just a few of the many positions in housekeeping that are available on cruise ships.

 How Long are Housekeeping Contracts on a Cruise?